You can earn your Master's in Environmental Safety and Health Management completely online, on-campus, or through a flexible blend of both.

 Students whose native language is not English and who have not graduated from an English speaking university in the United States, United Kingdom, Australia, New Zealand, Ireland or Canada must meet the previously listed admissions conditions, plus submit:

-- A verified TOEFL Internet-based test (iBT) minimum total score of 79 with 20 or better in speaking and 20 or better in writing, a verified international English Language Testing System (IELTS) academic score with a minimum overall band score of 7.0 or a minimum Pearson Test of English (academic) score of 61.
+A verified TOEFL Internet-based test (iBT) minimum total score of 79 with 20 or better in speaking and 20 or better in writing, a verified international English Language Testing System (IELTS) academic score with a minimum overall band score of 6.5 with a minimum 6.0 score in the reading and writing sub-bands.
+A 6.0 in all other bands is recommended, but not required.
+We also accept a minimum Pearson Test of English (academic) score of 61.
 Full admission to the academic program is dependent on satisfying all admission requirements.
 Students may receive conditional admission, if not supplying a TOEFL, IELTS or Pearson score at the acceptable level.
 These students are required to test in the Intensive English Language Program, and if necessary, complete coursework in English.

 Can we help you with more information?